 - Salt and pepper to taste

-- Add the pork tenderloin and continue cooking until the color of the outer part turns light brown.
+- Add the pork tenderloin.
+Sauté until the outer layer turns light brown.

-- Put-in the carrots and simmer for 3 minutes.
+- Add the liver back into the pan.
+Stir and continue cooking for 3 minutes.

 - Put the bell pepper, carrot, and green peas.